Dennis Bardens: Biography

 Dennis Barden's books also demonstrate his interest in psychic phenomena, an interest he shared with his good friend, Austin Osman Spare.
 Bardens wrote Ghosts and Hauntings 1965, Mysterious Worlds (1970) and Psychic Animals: An Investigation of Their Secret Powers (1990).

 Bardens was a member of The Ghost Club and Ghost Club Society, as well as International Pen, the Society of Authors and the National Union of Journalists.
 He married Marie Marks in 1936, and their only child Peter Bardens (1944–2002) became a rock keyboard musician.

+Dennis Bardens was a keen Freemason and a member of several Lodges in England, mostly meeting at Great Queen Street in London.

+Bardens was a member of the Travellers Club located in Pall Mall as a result of his Intelligence work for the Security Services and travel overseas.

+Through his close friendship and association with the artist and occultist Austin Osman Spare, Bardens had contact with Aleister Crowley (who in turn had been a friend of Spare).
+Spare had an unspecified disagreement with Crowley which ended their friendship.